 You’re allowed to file a personal injury claim without the assistance of an attorney.
 However, you stand a better chance of getting the compensation you deserve in a reasonable timeline if you hire legal representation.
 Personal injury is complex, and finding someone who can help you with the legal issues and calculations is critical to getting the money you deserve after someone’s negligence hurts you.

 A lawyer will recognize lowball settlement offers, when an insurance company is stalling, and be able to determine an accurate total for your losses after an injury.
 Your attorney should view your case as more than just a payout, but recognize that you and your loved ones are suffering because of your injuries.
 Find a Chicago personal injury lawyer who will fight for you.

 Dealing with an insurance company after an injury accident can be daunting.
 After all, they’ve got resources and bureaucracy on their side.
 They might try to wait you out or deny your claim altogether.
-Finding a lawyer can help you improve your odds.
+Finding a lawyer in Chicago can help you improve your odds.
 The Staver Accident Injury Lawyers, P.C. are ready to hear your case and fight for fair compensation after an accident.

 We know that getting a straight answer from an insurance company is challenging.
 Our team is experienced and knowledgeable in Illinois personal injury laws, and we know you’re depending on a settlement to make your life right after a serious injury.
 Let us help you.